 One of the most striking features of Cosmos is its leaves.
 They are typically pinnate, with narrow, feathery leaflets that give the plant a light and airy appearance.
 The leaves are arranged in alternately along the stem and are often a vibrant green color.
 Some species of Cosmos also have deeply lobed leaves, giving them a unique and intricate appearance.

 The flowers are borne on long, slender stems that can grow up to 3 feet in height and are available in a wide range of colors, including white, pink, red, orange, and yellow.
 The flowers have a central disk surrounded by ray flowers, which can be either single or double.
-The flowers typically bloom in mid to late summer and can continue blooming well into fall.
-Cosmos make great cut flowers and can be added to mixed bouquets all season long.
+The flowers typically bloom all season long well into fall.
+Cosmos make great cut flowers and can be added to mixed bouquets for the foliage as well as the flower.

 Uses in the Garden